Ottawa Senators (original): Dawson City challenge

 To get to Ottawa, several thousand miles away, the club had to get to Whitehorse by overland sleigh, catch a train from there to Skagway, Alaska, then catch a steamer to Vancouver, B.C. and a train from there to Ottawa.
 On December 18, 1904, several players set out by dog sled and the rest left the next day by bicycle for a 330-mile trek to Whitehorse.
 At first the team made good progress, but the weather turned warm enough to thaw the roads, forcing the players to walk several hundred miles.
 The team spent the nights in police sheds along the road.
 At Whitehorse, the weather turned bad, causing the trains not to run for three days and the Nuggets to miss their steamer in Skagway.
 The next one could not dock for three days due to the ice buildup.
 The club found the sea journey treacherous, and it caused seasickness amongst the team.
 When the steamer reached Vancouver, the area was too fogged in to dock, and the steamer docked in Seattle.
-The team from there caught a train to Vancouver, from which it left on January 6, 1905, arriving in Ottawa on January 11.
+The team then caught a train to Vancouver.
+The team left Vancouver on January 6, 1905, arriving in Ottawa on January 11.

 Despite the difficult journey, the Ottawas refused to change the date of the first game, only two days away.
 Ottawa arranged hospitable accommodations for the Dawson City team.
-The Yukoners received a huge welcome at the train station, had a welcoming dinner, and used the Ottawa Amateur Athletic Club's rooms for the duration of their stay.
+The Yukoners received a huge welcome at the train station, had a welcoming dinner, and used the Ottawa Amateur Athletic Association's rooms for the duration of their stay.
 Young did not arrive in time to play for Dawson.

 The first game was close at the halfway point, Ottawa leading Dawson three to one.
 In the second half, the play became violent.
 Norman Watt of Dawson tripped Ottawa's Art Moore, who retaliated with a stick to the mouth of Watt.
 Watt promptly knocked Moore out, hitting him on the head with his stick.
 The game ended 9–2 for Ottawa.
 The game left a poor taste in the mouth for the Yukoners, who complained that several goals were offside.